TechTronixx/xrecon/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/4c50a682-456f-42ab-8c52-79f980ec39b4/deploy-status)](https://app.netlify.com/sites/xrecon/deploys)

-A chatting app developed by ChiragChrg, similar to WhatsApp.
+A simple chatting app developed by ChiragChrg, similar to WhatsApp.
 Allows users to text and interact with each other.

-## Tech stack used
+## Tools and Techstacks used :

 <div align="center">
       <img